temrage/school_ssl_inspection/README.md

 ⚠️ **Before starting**:
 Make sure to delete all existing certificates to avoid conflicts due to expired certificates!

----

-## 🔍 **How SSL Inspection Works**:

-1. **Intercept Traffic**: The network device steps in between your device and the website you’re visiting.
-2. **Decrypt Data**: The device decrypts the encrypted data to check for anything suspicious.
-3. **Inspect Data**: The decrypted data is scanned for security threats or policy violations.
-4. **Re-encrypt & Forward**: After inspection, the device re-encrypts the data and forwards it to the website, completing the loop.

----

 ## 🔑 **Why a Certificate is Needed**:

 When SSL inspection is enabled, the network device acts as a MitM between the user and the website.
 This can trigger security warnings (e.g., "Your connection is not secure") because the certificate presented by the network device isn't the website's original certificate.

-To avoid these warnings, the network device generates its own SSL/TLS certificate, which you’ll need to install on your device.
+To avoid these warnings, the school has generated its own SSL/TLS certificate, which you’ll need to install on your device.

 📥 **Download the latest certificate here:**
 [ssl.crt](https://github.com/temrage/school_ssl_inspection/releases/download/release/ssl.crt)
+This certificate will expire on 15/4/2025, once the school releases a new one it will be updated over here.
 ---

 ## 🖥️ **Installation Instructions**